Postgres foreign data wrapper for Oracle (oracle_fdw) on MacOS

 Option 2: symlink libclntsh.dylib.11.1 to an expected location

-The other option is to symlink libclntsh.dylib.11.1
+The other option is to symlink libclntsh.dylib.11.1 to one of the default

-search paths, ~/lib
+search paths, ~/lib:

 ln -s $ORACLE_HOME/libclntsh.dylib.11.1 ~/lib/